-workforce efficiently and effectively. means to Idaho's P-20 educational system.
+effectively transition into the workforce. means to Idaho's P-20 educational system.
 Increase the educational attainment of all Idahoans through participation and retention in Idaho's educational system.
-Improve the processes and increase the options for re- Ensure educational resources are used efficiently.
+Improve the processes and increase the options for reintegration of adult learners into Ensure educational resources are used efficiently.
 Idaho Department of Agriculture Continue to support the growth and sustainability of Idaho's agriculture industry.
-Foster confidence in Idaho's agriculture industry and market transactions. integration of adult learners into the education system.
+Foster confidence in Idaho's agriculture industry and market transactions. the education system.
 Protect the public, plants, animals, and environment using regulation and education.
 Be a pro-active resource to quickly adapt to new challenges and opportunities facing Idaho.